Paulius0112/aws-solution-architect-associate/databases.md

         - In the event of maintenance, failure or AZ failure, RDS will automatically failover to the standby so that database operations can resume quickly without administrative intervention
         - Available for SQL Server, Oracle, MySQL server, PostgreSQL, MariaDB
         - You can force a failover from one AZ to another by rebooting the RDS instance
+        - You can only read/write to the primary, read only to the read replica
     2. Read replicas - for performance
         - Replicated data from primary to seondary database instances
         - On fail, you need manualy update connection string with new URL pointing to secondary database instance